 13 Healthy Summer Snacks for Children

-1. Provide organic fruits such as grapes, orange slices, cherries and strawberries washed, sliced and ready-to-eat in a cool-looking bowl in the fridge.
-Kids will love the convenience and will be refreshed by cold fruit on those hot summer afternoons.
+1. Provide organic fruits such as grapes, orange slices, cherries, and strawberries thoroughly washed, sliced, and ready-to-eat in a cool-looking bowl in the fridge.
+Kids will love the convenience, and the cold fruit will be refreshing on those hot summer afternoons.
 If you are traveling, place ice packs in a cooler and put the sliced fruits in baggies.
 Search the Internet for a healthy fruit dip that your children will like.

-2. Make healthy popsicles out of freshly juiced fruits or organic, no sugar added fruit juice.
-Add some banana, strawberry, blueberries, orange, mangoes, etc. pieces to the mixture.
+2. Make healthy ice pops out of freshly juiced fruits or organic, no sugar added fruit juice.
+Add some banana, strawberry, blueberries, orange, mangoes, etc., pieces to the mixture.
 Peach, Mango and Strawberry-Orange popsicles will earn you the parent-of-the-year award!

-3. Put together (in advance) pre-portioned bags of snacks such as healthy granola (no sugar!), snack bars, etc. so that they are ready to grab for a healthy snack on-the-go.
+3. Put together (in advance) bags of snacks in individual portions such as healthy granola (no sugar!), snack bars, almond butter-cracker sandwiches, etc., so that they are ready to grab for a healthy snack on the go.

-5. Make your own “healthy” trail mix and pre-portion it into snack bags.
+5. Make your own “healthy” trail mix and individual portions into snack bags.

-6. Peel and halve bananas, put wooden sticks into the end and freeze.
-Banana Pops are delicioius and provide potassium.
+6. Peel and half bananas, put wooden sticks into the end and freeze.
+Banana Pops are delicious and provide potassium.

-7. Using a Vita Mix or one of the high speed blenders one can make a very healthy ice-cream using frozen fruit, stevia/xylitol/honey, organic cream/milk/almond milk/hempseed milk and vanilla.
+7. Using a Vita-Mix or one of the high-speed blenders, make healthy ice cream using frozen fruit, stevia/xylitol/honey, organic cream/milk/almond milk/hempseed milk, and vanilla.